MPPT-MQP/Test-Data-Scripts/README.md

 ## Test Data
 CSV files containing measurements for all tests can be found in the TestData folder.
 Each folder also contains graphs for each test.

+## Animations
+Within the docs folder, there are a series of video and HTML animations that show both power vs time and power vs voltage graphs being plotted.
+<br><br>These can be seen on the GitHub Pages linked here: <br>https://mppt-mqp.github.io/Test-Data-Scripts/

 ## How to Use Scripts
 Once all required packages are installed run one of the following:
 - autoPlot.py